vllm-project/vllm/docs/source/design/huggingface_integration.rst

 Let's say we want to serve the popular QWen model by running ``vllm serve Qwen/Qwen2-7B``.

-1. The ``model`` argument is ``Qwen/Qwen2-7B``, vLLM firstly tries to determine whether this model exists through examing the existance of the corresponding config file ``config.json``.
+1. The ``model`` argument is ``Qwen/Qwen2-7B``, vLLM determines whether this model exists through examing the existance of the corresponding config file ``config.json``.
 See this `code snippet <https://github.com/vllm-project/vllm/blob/10b67d865d92e376956345becafc249d4c3c0ab7/vllm/transformers_utils/config.py#L162-L182>`__ for the implementation.
 Within this process:

    - If the ``model`` argument corresponds to an existed local HuggingFace cache path, vLLM will later load the config file directly from this path.
 Hack into `this function <https://github.com/vllm-project/vllm/blob/10b67d865d92e376956345becafc249d4c3c0ab7/vllm/transformers_utils/config.py#L81>`__ for the implementation.
 Here, we can also use the argument ``--revision`` to specify the revision of the model in the cache.
 See `their website <https://huggingface.co/docs/huggingface_hub/en/package_reference/environment_variables#hfhome>`__ for more information on how the HuggingFace cache works.